-In the digital age, music promotion is becoming increasingly data-driven.
+In the digital age, music marketing is becoming increasingly data driven.
 Fans connect to music across dozens of different platforms and sites—from streaming services to social media—and all these touchpoints provide a richer picture of an artist’s listenership.

 In this article, we’ll give you an introduction to music analytics and their place in the modern music industry.
 And most importantly, we’ll explore how you can make sense of all these fan insights with music analytics tools.

 Why are music analytics so important in 2021?

 The last decade has seen a major shift in music consumption.
 Streaming now dominates the market over physical releases, while the rest of the music ecosystem has also gone digital.
 Watching music videos, buying concert tickets and merch—all done online.
 For listeners, there’s countless different platforms, services, and mediums on which to engage with their favorite artists.

 For artists and their teams, this abundance creates opportunities but also headaches.
 With so much content out there, how do you rise above the noise?
 Promoting music by blindly sending out campaigns isn’t going to work—your marketing is going to get lost.
 You need to grow your number of super fans by attracting and engaging with the right people.